Home

 Research

-My interests include the interiors and atmospheres of planets (mostly giant planets) in and out of the solar system.
-I work to understand planets as a class of astrophysical objects.
+My interests include the interiors and atmospheres of planets in and out of the solar system.
+I work to understand planets as classes of astrophysical objects.
 Mostly I'm a modeler and theorist, with a few additional observational projects.

-2. Thermal evolution models of extrasolar giant planets (EGPs), Jupiter, and Saturn.
-What is the luminosity of these planets post-formation, when they are easiest to detect?
-What is the current distribution of heavy elements and helium in their interiors, and how does this change with time?
+1. Thermal evolution models of extrasolar super Earths, giant planets, Jupiter, and Saturn.
+What is nature and composition of exoplanets?
+How do they cool over time and when are they easiest to detect?
+What is the current distribution of rock, iron, water, and possibly helium in their interiors, and how does this change with time?
 Do all giant planets possess cores of ice and rock, and what does this tell us about their formation?
-Can they be tidally disrupted?
-There are now known to be 50+ planets that transit their parent star, allowing us to measure their radii, masses, and densities.
+Can planets be tidally disrupted?
+There are now known to be thousands of planets that transit their parent star, allowing us to measure their radii, and often their masses, and densities.

-3. Calculations of the atmospheric structure and spectra of all kinds of planets.
-What is the day-night temperature contrast of hot Jupiters planets, that orbit at ~0.05 AU from their parent stars?
+2. Calculations of the atmospheric structure and spectra of all kinds of planets.
+How do planetary atmospheres show us their planetary composition?
+How do planets maintain or lose their atmospheres?
+What is the day-night temperature contrast of tidally locked planets?
 What are the main molecular absorbers in these atmospheres?
-How well can we constrain the chemical abundances of these atmospheres with data from the Spitzer Space Telescope or the future James Webb Space Telescope?
+How well can we constrain the chemical abundances of these atmospheres with data from current and future telescopes?
+Currently I'm working from the Earth-mass to super-Jupiter mass regime.